-With the Australian Hemp Masonry Companies hemp lime building material the aim is to obtain an aerated mix resembling sticky crumble in which the hemp particles are well covered by the binder materials without the building material being too wet.
-The hemp should be as clean and dry as possible with minimal dust or foreign matter.
-If there is suspicion of damp or rot the material should not be used.
-Hemp for building should always be stored in a dry environment.
+Remembering that the aim is to obtain an aerated mix resembling sticky crumble in which the hemp particles are well covered by the binder materials without the building material being too wet.

-Allow the ingredients to mix for a few minutes till all of the hemp has been coated with water.
+Allow the ingredients to mix for a few minutes – just until all of the hemp has been coated with the water.
 It is important that all surfaces are wetted so that the binder can adhere to the hemp.
-It’s equally important that this wetting is done quickly because hemp is extremely absorbent and you don’t want the water absorbed, you want enough moisture on the surface of the hemp for the binder to adhere to.
+It’s equally important that this wetting is done quickly because hemp is extremely absorbent and you don’t want the water absorbed, you want enough moisture on the surface of the hemp for the binder to evenly adhere to all of it.

 Lime based masonry needs thorough mixing so that a light fluffy mix is achieved.
 This is quite a fast process.

-STEP 2: Add the binder next and mix for 5 – 10 mins.
+STEP 2: Add the binder next and mix until all the hemp is evenly coated 5 mins.

 STEP 3: The sand is added

 This is the last ingredient in the mix..
 Once all of the hemp in the mixer is evenly coated with Binder, add the sand, mixing just until the sand has been evenly dispersed.

 Empty into tubs and install in formwork that has been misted with water.

 Mixed AHMC building materials can be used for up to 6 hours.
 After that, old mix material can be added into new mixes at a rate of 10% per mix.
 So there should be no waste onsite.